nourin-abdelhadi/email-countdown/README.md

 alt="Countdown timer" width="600" style="display:block;">
 ```

-For email clients that do not support GIF animation, the static PNG fallback will be displayed automatically.
+For email clients that don't support GIF animation, the PNG will be displayed instead.

 ## Important Notes
 - Countdown values are calculated at render time, not live.
 - Animated GIF timers do not update in real time once sent.
+- Timer will update every 5 minutes through workflow_dispatch event trigger.
+- GIF will update every time the email is opened.
 - Transparency allows the timer to be placed on any email background.
-- Optimized for common email client rendering limitations.